-Reduced Use of Antipsychotics for Dementia Does Not Improve Outcomes for Nursing Home Residents
+Reduced Use of Antipsychotics for Dementia Does Not Improve Outcomes for Nursing Home Residents: Study

-The use of antipsychotics to keep nursing home residents compliant and sedated is also referred to as “chemical restraints,” and is considered a form of nursing home abuse by federal regulators.
+Inappropriate use of antipsychotics to keep nursing home residents compliant and sedated has been linked to an increased risk of death, and is widely considered a form of nursing home abuse by federal regulators.
+As a result there has been substantial effort to reduce use of drugs like Risperdal and Seroquel at facilities nationwide.

-However, a study published in JAMDA, the Journal of the Post-Acute and Long-term Care Medical Association last month, indicates that decreasing antipsychotic drug use among nursing home residents does not reduce death rates, or improve hospitalization outcomes.
+However, according to a study published in JAMDA, the Journal of the Post-Acute and Long-term Care Medical Association last month, reductions in the use of antipsychotic drugs among nursing home residents has not reduced death rates, or improve hospitalization outcomes.
+In addition, it has resulted in residents being prescribed more antidepressants, anxiety, sedatives and mood stabilizing medications.

 Learn MoreIn the study, researchers from the Brown University of Public Health in Providence, Rhode Island, analyzed data from Medicare claims, focusing on long-term care nursing home residents with Alzheimer’s disease and related dementias in the United States.